Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 Like a lot of guys go in and they're around bad influences or whatever.

-They come out, they feel disgruntled, disenfranchised, it's hard to get back into the system.
+It's hard to get back into the system.

-But I actually met an older gentleman in there.
+It took a little while to get used to, but I actually met an older gentleman in there.

-I used to work out a lot, and uh one day he came up to me.
+And one day he came up to me.

-But he came up to me and he's like, he's like, you're pretty consistent with working out.
+You know, I talked to him briefly, but not like that, but he came up to me and he's like, he's like, you're pretty consistent with working out.

-He's like, That's good.
+He's like, that's good.

-You keep yourself occupied, keep your mind off from the outside.
+Keep your mind off from the outside.

-He's like, You're not out there, don't worry about anything out there.
+He's like, you're not out there.

-He's like, Do you exercise this though?
+He's like, do you exercise this though?

-And he pointed to here, and I was like, and he was like, He gave me a book, and he was like, keep your mind occupied.
+And I was like, and he was like, he gave me a book.

 He's like, better.

-He's like, He's like, This is the best education you will ever get because it's a free education on yourself.
+He's like, he's like, this is the best education you will ever get because it's a free education on yourself.

 You have nothing to do but think about how to better yourself while you're behind these walls.

-Yeah, it's a good book.
+It was a good book.

-He gave me he gave me plenty of books.
+He gave me, he gave me plenty of books.

-Library said, You can't even get it.
+You can't even get away.

 Like, are you working your ass off when you're in prison or are you just sitting around?